-Besides the general legal requirements on the promotion and/or advertising of pharmaceuticals and medical devices, online promotion and/or advertising are specifically regulated by the Interim Measures for the Administration of Internet Advertising and the Measures for the Administration of Internet Drug Information Services.
+Besides the general legal requirements on the promotion and/or advertising of pharmaceuticals and medical devices, online promotion and/or advertising are specifically regulated.
 Online advertisements for pharmaceuticals and medical devices are subject to the examination and approval of the relevant local authorities under the SAMR, and must indicate the approval number for the advertisement.
-The entity providing information on pharmaceuticals or medical devices via the internet to online users is subject to the Qualification for Internet Drug Information Services issued by the relevant PMPA.
+The entity providing information on pharmaceuticals or medical devices via the internet to online users is subject to the Qualification for Internet Drug Information Services issued by the relevant provincial MPA.

 Information on pharmaceuticals and medical devices presented online shall be accurate and science-based.
 Publication of any information about narcotic drugs, drugs for mental health, toxic drugs for medical use, radioactive drugs, anti-drug medicines, or the preparation products of hospitals is prohibited.

-There are no current laws or regulations which specifically regulate the use of electronic prescriptions in the PRC.
-In practice, electronic prescriptions are allowed in online and offline diagnoses and treatment with the following requirements
+There are no current national laws or regulations which specifically regulate the use of electronic prescriptions in the PRC.
+In practice, electronic prescriptions are allowed in diagnoses and treatment with the following requirements:

 The main sources of legislation that govern patents in China are:

 Rejection of patent applications for pharmaceuticals and medical devices are the most commonly encountered issues due to lack of: